1. The basic principle

 For queries that reach far back into the past, many log files must be processed accordingly.
 That obviously has a negative effect on the duration of the calculation.
 For this reason, in the Checkmk Micro Core there is a very efficient cache of the monitoring history, in which from the start all important information on objects' changes of state has already been determined from the log files held in RAM, and which is continuously updated in the active monitoring.
 The consequence of this is that all availability queries can be answered directly and very efficiently from the RAM, and thus no further access is required.

 Parsing the log files is very rapid, and with suitably fast hard drives can achieve a processing speed of up to 80 MB/sec!
 So that creating the cache does not delay the start of the monitoring, this is performed asynchronously — from the present back to the past in fact.
-A short delay will be noticeable if directly following the start of the Checkmk-instance an availability query covering a long time range is initiated immediately.
+A short delay will be noticeable if directly following the start of the Checkmk site an availability query covering a long time range is initiated immediately.
 In such a situation it is possible that the cache does not yet reach far enough back into the past, and that the GUI needs a few moments to think about it.

 With an Activate changes the cache is retained!
 Only with an actual (re)start of Checkmk will it need to be newly generated — for example, following a server reboot or an update of Checkmk.